embabel/ragbot/README.md

 ./scripts/shell.sh
 ```

-You can also run the main class, `com.embabel.examples.rag.RagShellApplication`, directly from your IDE.
+You can also run the main class, `com.embabel.examples.ragbot.RagShellApplication`, directly from your IDE.

 ### Shell Commands